-The Audit Committee of The Allstate Corporation has adopted a policy regarding its pre-approval of all audit and permissible non-audit services provided by the independent registered public accountant for itself and its consolidated subsidiaries, including Allstate Life.
+The Audit Committees of The Allstate Corporation and Allstate Life Insurance Company have adopted a policy regarding pre-approval of all audit and permissible non-audit services provided by the independent registered public accountant.
 The policy identifies the basic principles that must be considered by the Audit Committee in approving services to ensure that the registered public accountant's independence is not impaired, describes the type of audit, audit-related, tax and other services that may be provided, and lists the non-audit services that may not be performed.
 The independent registered public accountant or management will submit to the Audit Committee detailed schedules with all of the proposed services within each category, together with the estimated fees.
 Each specific service will require approval before the service can begin.
 Prior to requesting approval from the Audit Committee, the registered public accountant and management consider and conclude that the services are permissible in that they: (1) do not place the registered public accountant in the position of auditing their own work, (2) do not result in the registered public accountant's personnel acting as management or an employee of Allstate, (3) do not place the registered public accountant in a position of being an advocate for Allstate, (4) do not create a mutual or conflicting interest between the registered public accountant and Allstate and (5) are not based on a contingent fee arrangement.
 The Audit Committee's policy delegates to the chair the authority to grant approvals, but the decisions of the chair must be reported to the Audit Committee at its next regularly scheduled meeting.
-All services provided by Deloitte & Touche LLP in 2017 and 2016 were approved in accordance with the pre-approval policy by The Allstate Corporation and Allstate Life Audit Committees.
+All services provided by Deloitte & Touche LLP in 2018 and 2017 were approved in accordance with the pre-approval policy by The Allstate Corporation and Allstate Life Audit Committees.